reanahub/pytest-reana/README.rst

 About
 -----

-REANA-pytest-Commons is a component of the `REANA <http://www.reana.io/>`_ reusable and reproducible research data analysis platform.
+REANA-Pytest-Commons is a component of the `REANA <http://www.reana.io/>`_ reusable and reproducible research data analysis platform.
 It provides pytest fixtures and test utilities.